The first times

 2 min

-Researcher Maren Hoff of Columbia University and colleagues have demonstrated the existence of the "vicious cycle of status insecurity": when someone feels insecure about the respect and admiration they receive, they tend to view status as a limited resource and avoid acknowledging the self-destructive nature of it, since sharing credit or thanking for help usually strengthens our image and that of those around us.
+Columbia University researcher Maren Hoff and colleagues have demonstrated the existence of the "vicious cycle of status insecurity": when someone feels insecure about the respect and admiration they receive, they tend to view status as a limited resource and avoid giving credit.
+But what appears to be protecting one's reputation turns out to be self-destructive, since sharing credit or expressing gratitude often strengthens our image and that of those around us.
 Thus, the lack of gratitude ends up fueling the initial insecurity and creates a vicious cycle.

-Mario Vargas Llosa
+Mario Vargas Llosa and his wife

 He who isn't grateful is a son of a bitch, the saying goes.
 But gratitude must always, always, be sincere (and not a clumsy attempt to disguise the whitewashing of fascism or infidelity).
-Otherwise, as studies warn us, our reputation will end up like Murakami's macaroni: invisible.
+Otherwise, as the studies warn us, our reputation will end up like Murakami's macaroni: invisible.

 stats